|Library Research Instruction||Technical Services|

 Circulation: Located on the first floor, the Circulation Department serves as the center of all activity in the Library/Learning Resource Center.
 This is where borrowing and returning of all library materials takes place, items are placed on reserve, and conference/study rooms are reserved.
 Bethune-Cookman University identification cards are also validated for library use at the circulation desk.
 For more information call (386) 481-2186 or send an e-mail to firstname.lastname@example.org

 The Reference Department offers personal assistance and instruction in the use of library resources to members of the B-CU community (for on-campus and remote users)Reference librarians will answer questions concerning the location and use of the library’s resources.
-The Staff in the Reference Department offers help with any question, using the full range of print materials and electronic databases, online public access catalog (OPAC), indexes, full text journals, e-books and online encyclopedias, dictionaries, directories and data that’s available in the library.
-The Reference Area includes 15 public workstations with access to library resources.
-The Reference Staff can advise in the selection of the most appropriate databases for any given topic and instruct in their use.
-For more information contact Joseph Campbell at (386) 481-2188 or firstname.lastname@example.org, Laura Quatrella at (386) 481-2118 or email@example.com, Betty Story at (386) 481-2416 or firstname.lastname@example.org or Andre Jansons at (386) 481-2186 or email@example.com.
+The staff in the Reference Department offers help with any question, using the full range of print materials and electronic databases, online public access catalog (OPAC), indexes, full-text journals, e-books and online encyclopedias, dictionaries, directories and data available in the library.
+The Reference Area includes 12 public workstations with access to library resources.
+The Reference staff can advise in the selection of the most appropriate databases for any given topic and instruct in their use.
+For more information contact Dr. Clarissa West-White at (386) 481-2198 or email@example.com, or Andre Jansons at (386) 481-2184 or firstname.lastname@example.org, or Laura Quatrella (386) 481-2118 or email@example.com

-Bibliographic Instruction: Bibliographic Instruction: Understanding how to find and use relevant information is essential to the success of a student’s academic career.
-The Bibliographic Instructors are responsible for introducing the various information resources that are available in the library so that students form both academic and lifelong research skills can meet their information needs.
+Library Research Instruction: Understanding how to find and use relevant information is essential to the success of a student’s academic career.
+The Reference Instructors are responsible for introducing the various information resources that are available in the library so that students from both academic and lifelong research skills can meet their information needs.
 Instruction is given specifically in how to search within the university’s online databases, how to search for books and other materials in the library, and how to determine relevant information on the World Wide Web.
 Other important library services are also discussed.

-To request library instruction for your class, please send an email to Betty Story firstname.lastname@example.org or Laura Quatrella email@example.com with the following information:
+To request library instruction for your class, please send an email to Dr. Clarissa West-White, firstname.lastname@example.org, Andre Jansons, email@example.com or Laura Quatrella, firstname.lastname@example.org with the following information: